-Important note: If you are intending to apply for financial aid for the 2016-2017 academic year, please be advised that our financial aid application processing service (SSS) does not open for this year until November 2.
-(Do not attempt to complete an application before this date or you will be applying for the wrong year!)
-Applicants who have indicated an interest in financial aid will be emailed instructions for applying for financial aid by late October.
+Important note: If you are intending to apply for financial aid for the 2017-2018 academic year, please be advised that our financial aid application processing service (SSS) does not open for this year until November 2.
+(Do not attempt to complete an application for financial aid before this date or you will be applying for the wrong year!)
+Applicants to Dalton who have indicated an interest in financial aid on their admissions application will be emailed instructions for applying for financial aid by late October.

 Be sure to list Dalton (SSS code: 2716) as a school to receive your SSS report.
 Please note: You need to complete only one PFS even if you have several children applying to Dalton, or to other schools that use SSS.

 After online submission of the PFS, you will be prompted to print a cover sheet to accompany your supporting documents (tax return, etc.), if you wish to mail them to SSS, or you may proceed to uploading your documents.
 Upload is the faster and preferred method.

 STEP 2 – Submit the required supporting documents to SSS. -- DUE JANUARY 1, 2017

 Dalton requires the following documents to be submitted to SSS after you complete your PFS:

 • Your most recent (2015) federal tax return (including all applicable schedules & attachments).

 • Your most recent (2015) W-2 and/or 1099 forms.